Führersonderzug

-The Führersonderzug (from German: "Führer's special train") was Adolf Hitler's personal train.
+The Führersonderzug (from German: "Leader's special train") was Adolf Hitler's personal train.
 It was named Führersonderzug "Amerika" in 1940, and in January 1943, was renamed the Führersonderzug "Brandenburg".
-The train served as Hitler's headquarters until the Balkans Campaign.
+The train served as Hitler's headquarters until the Balkans campaign.
 Afterwards, the train was not used as Führer Headquarters (Führerhauptquartier), however Hitler continued to travel on it throughout the war between Berlin, Berchtesgaden, the Wolfsschanze and his other military headquarters.